Evaluation Process

 At the end of this meeting, the Panel will identify, either via consensus or a vote, a shortlist of applicants to be invited to submit a full proposal.

-The applicants not reaching the second stage will be informed accordingly and will receive an appreciation of their application.
+The applicants not reaching the second stage will be informed accordingly and will receive an evaluation summary report.

 • Full proposals